GreaterManchesterODA/Digital-Exclusion-Risk-Index/Version 1/DERI Score Methodology_v1.md

 However, for one of the indicators (average download speed), a lower value indicated a higher risk.
 As a result, the calculation is different for this indicator.
 There are two possible formulations:

->10 x ((Maximum value if i across all LSOAs in district k) - (Value of indicator i for LSOA j in district k)) / ((Maximum value of i across all LSOAs in district k) - (Minimum value of i across all LSOAs in district k))
+>10 x ((Maximum value of indicator i across all LSOAs in district k) - (Value of indicator i for LSOA j in district k)) / ((Maximum value of i across all LSOAs in district k) - (Minimum value of i across all LSOAs in district k))

 OR